pantheon-systems/documentation/source/_docs/multidev.md

 ### How can I get Multidev and how much is does it cost?

-If you have a Business or Elite plan for your site, you already have access to Multidev.
-Multidev is included at no additional charge for these plans.
-Additionally, all organizations have [Multidev for all Sites](/docs/organizations/#multidev-for-all-sites).
+All Organizations and Agencies have [Multidev for all Sites](/docs/organizations/#multidev-for-all-sites).
 It is not available as an add-on to other plans.

 ### If I use SFTP mode on a branch environment, do all environments have to be in SFTP mode?